 Figure 5 plots yearly triple difference event study estimates for the four debt outcomes in Panels A-D using the continuous model.
 There is no evidence of a pre-tornado trend for any of the debt outcomes.
-There is a small decrease in credit card debt that is statistically significant in the second post-tornado year.
-Home debt decreases by about \$3,000 during the first post-tornado year for residents of blocks with average tornado damage who have a home loan continuously in the 12 quarters before the tornado.
+There is a small increase in credit card debt in the quarter of a tornado.
+Home debt decreases during the first three post-tornado years.

 Table 3 shows the triple difference model estimates.
 Overall, there is a statistically insignificant reduction in the average quarterly credit card balances for victims of cash tornadoes.
-However, residents in high damage blocks show an economically large (\$773) and statistically significant reduction in credit card debt (p-value 0.017).
-The reduction in credit card debt for residents in high damage blocks is consistent with evidence on the persistence of revolving credit card debt (Telyukova [2013]).
+However, residents in high-damage blocks show an economically large (\$773) and statistically significant reduction in credit card debt (p-value 0.017).
+The reduction in credit card debt for residents in high-damage blocks is consistent with evidence on the persistence of revolving credit card debt (Telyukova [2013]).
 Total home debt decreases by \$3,922 (6%) in the continuous damage model (p-value 0.001) for a resident in an average-damaged block who has a home loan continuously in the 12 quarters before the tornado.
 The reduction is four to five times larger for individuals in severely damaged blocks.

-Difference-in-differences (DiD) results for the debt outcomes are presented separately for disaster aid and no-aid tornadoes in Appendix Table 6.
-There is a reduction in home debt for homeowners hit by tornadoes with disaster aid in the high damage blocks (-\$2,697, p-value 0.021).
+DiD results for the debt outcomes are presented separately for disaster aid and no-aid tornadoes in Appendix Table 6.
+There is a reduction in home debt for homeowners hit by tornadoes with disaster aid in the high-damage blocks (-\$2,697, p-value 0.021).
 However, an increase in home debt for homeowners hit by tornadoes without aid (\$19,308, p-value <0.001) is driving the triple difference result.
 The DiD model estimates help to highlight that the impact of the disaster assistance estimated in our triple difference model is coming from a drop in debt for those disaster victims with access to aid, and an increase in debt for those disaster victims in areas without disaster aid.

-We also estimate two additional descriptive DiD models so as to better understand what explains the reduction in mortgage debt for hit residents with access to disaster aid (Appendix Table 8).
+We also estimate two additional descriptive DiD models to better understand what explains the reduction in mortgage debt for hit residents with access to disaster aid (Appendix Table 8).
 First, we estimate the same DiD model as above, except that we separately consider hit residents who either move from or stay in the same block following the tornado.
 The increase in home debt is larger for residents without access to aid who move rather than stay.
 The reduction in home debt is similar for victims of tornadoes when aid is available regardless of whether they move.
-Second, we estimate a model that separately considers mortgage and home equity debt.
-The increase in home debt for victims of tornadoes without aid is due to an increase in first mortgage debt.
-These results suggest that when residents hit by no-aid tornadoes move, they purchase new homes and dramatically increase their mortgage debt (relative to victims of tornadoes with disaster aid).
-However, we are cautious in our interpretation as we do not have an economic model that links migration and home debt.
+Second, we estimate a model that separately considers